 Other shared senior employees are formally employed by South Holland District Council and Breckland are recharged 60% of their costs.
 These employees are not shown in the above table but can be found in the South Holland District Council Statement of Accounts.

-The Executive Manager of Property & Development commenced employment with the Council on 29 May 2018.
+The Executive Manager People & Information commenced employment with the council on 6 January 2020.